mohammed03p/webtime-pro/README.md

 public/
 manifest.json
 dist/

-📝 Notes
+Notes
 Changes made in the source files must be rebuilt with npm run build before loading into Chrome.

-Don't forget to check and commit changes regularly to keep your work safe.

 Made by Mohammed Patel